 July 11 - July 25, 2018 // 15 Days

-Inspiring a love for new environments and the outdoors, our middle school service-adventure program takes us throughout the American Southwest to landmark National Parks and to lend a hand and heart to make a difference in animals’ lives.
+Inspiring a love for new environments and the outdoors, our middle school community service trip in Utah takes us throughout the American Southwest to landmark National Parks and to lend a hand and heart to make a difference in animals’ lives.

-We'll cool off paddle boarding, explore the surrounding trails and vistas, and volunteer at one of the top no-kill animal sanctuaries in the country.
-From Zion to Bryce Canyon, and even Grand Canyon National Park, we'll experience the history, the views, and the fun adventure in these vast wild must-see spaces and protect the lives of homeless pets — lives that matter.
+We'll cool off paddle boarding, explore the surrounding trails and vistas, and gaze upward at the starry sky free of night pollution.
+From Zion to Bryce Canyon, and even Grand Canyon National Park, we'll experience the history, the views, and the fun adventure in these vast, wild must-see spaces and protect the lives of homeless pets — lives that matter.
 Together, we can save them all.

-Learn more about our middle school adventure-community service program, and get ready to unleash your adventurous spirit while helping some amazing animals.
-Click on the Description tab below.
+Keep scrolling to learn more about our middle school adventure-community service program, and get ready to unleash your adventurous spirit while helping some amazing animals!

 One of the seven natural wonders of world!
 Six thousand feet deep and 18 miles wide, the canyon is immense and kaleidoscopic with steep canyon walls and jutting mesas.

 The ultimate places to learn about and enjoy the splendor of the night sky are far from the light pollution of civilization.
 In specially protected dark sky parks, the light show is quite a reward on moonless and clear nights.